turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

     cy.get('form button').click()
 })
 ```
-Note that we add the `cy.intercept` at the beginning of the test, before any interactions.
+Note that we add the `cy.intercept` at the beginning of the test block, before any interactions.
 This ensures that Cypress is ready to intercept the POST request as soon as it's made.
 If we placed it after the click, we might miss intercepting the request.

 ```js
 it('adds a new idea to the list', () => {